 He advised Standard Life plc and Old Mutual, the South African insurer, on their demutualizations, London Stock Exchange listings and concurrent international equity offerings.

 Recent transactions include advising:

 Recent transactions advising underwriters include:

-Ms. Avakian is the Deputy Director of the U.S. Securities and Exchange Commission’s Division of Enforcement, which has more than 1,300 people throughout the country focused on enforcing the federal securities laws.
+Ms. Avakian is the Acting Director of the U.S. Securities and Exchange Commission’s Division of Enforcement, which has nearly 1,700 people throughout the country focused on enforcing and supporting enforcement of the federal securities laws.
 From June 2014 to January 2017, she served as Deputy Director of the Division of Enforcement.

 Ms. Avakian previously worked in the SEC’s Division of Enforcement as a branch chief in the New York Regional Office and as counsel to former SEC Commissioner Paul Carey.